bullet-train-co/bullet_train-core/bullet_train/docs/upgrades/options.md

 ### Upgrade from `1.4.0` (or later) to any later version (aka The Standard Stepwise Method)

 This is the new standard upgrade method that we recommend.
-If you've ever upgraded a Rails app from version to verison this process should feel fairly similar.
+If you've ever upgraded a Rails app from version to version this process should feel fairly similar.

 [Read more about The Stepwise Method](/docs/upgrades)